 Recent tax filers.*

 *In the case of number 7, the applicant can go back into FAFSA on the web and make a correction to the FAFSA, which will allow for completion of IRS data retrieval.
 Electronic filers should wait at least 3 weeks and paper filers should wait 11 weeks before using the IRS Data Retrieval Tool to make this correction.
 The applicant would then resubmit the FAFSA.
 However, if these applicants do not make this correction, and if they are selected for verification, they must submit an IRS tax return transcript to the Financial Aid and Scholarships Office.

-In the case of numbers 1 – 4 and 6, the applicants selected for verification will be required to submit an IRS tax transcript to the Financial Aid Office if they are selected for verification.
-In the case of numbers 4 and 5, the applicant should report on the FAFSA the amounts (converted to U.S. dollars) from the lines on the form that correspond most closely to those on the common IRS forms.
-If the applicant is selected for verification, he or she would need to submit signed copies of the 2012 foreign tax returns with the amounts converted to U.S. dollars.
+In the case of numbers 1 – 4 and 6, the applicants selected for verification will be required to submit an IRS Tax Return Transcript to the Financial Aid and Scholarships Office.
+In the case of number 5, the applicant should report on the FAFSA the amounts (converted to U.S. dollars) from the lines on the form that correspond most closely to those on the common IRS forms.
+If the applicant is selected for verification, he or she would need to submit signed copies of the 2014 (for the 2015-2016 aid year) or 2015 (for the 2016-2017 aid year) foreign tax returns with the amounts converted to U.S. dollars.

 IF YOU ARE UNABLE TO USE THE DATA RETRIEVAL TOOL, YOU HAVE THREE OPTIONS: